George Town, Chennai: Developments

 Although George Town is the origin of the modern city of Chennai and remained the chief commercial hub of the city till the early 20th century, the city's central business district gradually moved towards the south since the mid-20th century, presently lying at the Gemini Circle on Anna Salai.
 This resulted in paucity of development funds for the northern region of the city.
 However, some of the community-specific areas of George Town, such as Sowcarpet where the prosperous Marwari community resides, still remains an important commercial hub of the city.

 Political awareness

-Political awareness among citizens of George Town is very high.
-Almost all leaders of national and state political parties used to hold street meetings contacting people and propagating their aims and principles.
-Leaders such as C. N. Annadurai, K. Kamaraj, C. Rajagopalachary, E. V. K. Ramaswamy Naicker, M. P. Sivagnanam (Ma.
+Political awareness among citizens of George Town is high.
+Leaders of national and state political parties have held street meetings contacting people and propagating their aims and principles, including C. N. Annadurai, K. Kamaraj, C. Rajagopalachary, E. V. K. Ramaswamy Naicker, M. P. Sivagnanam (Ma.
 Po.
-Si), Andhra leaders such as T. Prakasam and also Mahatma Gandhi, Annie Besant and many others did not miss this part of the city.
-With huge immigrant population settled here, not only local and state politics but also politics of all other states of the country and even foreign nations are well known here.
-All political parties make it a point to be in good books of the citizens.
+Si),.
+Prakasam, Mahatma Gandhi, and Annie Besant.
+In part due to the large immigrant population, there is awareness of the politics of other states and nations in addition to local and state politics.
 The DMK party, one of the chief political parties of Tamil Nadu, counts Coral Merchant Street as its birthplace in 1949.